PowerMogli/MicroORM/README.md

 ------------
 Change tracking, identity map, multiple resultsets, custom mappings (all on request - soon to come).
-Seperate `Entity` class to inherit from if you want to work with it without using within `DbSession`.
+Seperate `Entity` class to inherit from.
+This way you are not forced to work with `DbSession`.

 ```csharp
 [Table("Posts")]